davidParraga/CatAndMice-Game/README.md

 # Cats&Mice Game 🐈🐭

-Cats&Mice is a game focused on understand Object oriented programming, inheritance, polymorphism and events. these are the rules:
+Cats&Mice is a game focused on understanding Object Oriented Programming, Inheritance, Polymorphism and Events. these are the rules:
 1) You are the mouse (blue balls) and the cats (red balls) are your enemies.
 2) Pink balls are lifes wheras grey balls are poisons.